 Site Features

-- Architecture: Mansion, large rooms, antique furniture.
+- Architecture: Manor house, large rooms, antique furniture.

 - Access: Restricted, requiring discretion and respect for the premises.